ballerina-platform/ballerina-lang/stdlib/websub/src/main/ballerina/websub/Module.md

 #### Sample Specific Subscriber Service

-In order to introduce a specific subscriber service, a new Ballerina `listener` needs to be introduced, wrapping the generic `ballerina/websub:Listener`, specifying the extension configuration described above.
+In order to introduce a specific subscriber service, a new Ballerina `listener` needs to be introduced, wrapping the generic `ballerina/websub:Listener` and specifying the extension configuration described above.

-Assume there exists a service provider that
+The following example is for a service provider that
 - allows registering webhooks to receive notifications when an issue is opened or assigned
 - includes a header named "Event-Header" in each content delivery request indicating what event the notification is for (e.g., "onIssueOpened" when an issue is opened and "onIssueAssigned" when an issue is assigned)